 If neck and back pain keeps you tossing and turning at night, you need a pillow that will accommodate multiple sleeping positions while relieving the strain on your spine.
 The OXA Pocket Springs Pillow offers an effective and innovative approach to pillow design.

 This pillow has 40 individual pocket springs that cradle your neck whether you are sleeping on your side, back, or stomach.
 The springs are surrounded by a 3-D spacer mesh fabric and a polyester microfiber fill for a satisfying squish.

-Among the satisfied users of the OXA Pocket Springs Pillow are back, side, and stomach sleepers, and most everyone also has some type of neck or back pain.
-The general consensus is that this pillow supports a variety of sleeping positions while providing the support that many neck and back pain sufferers need.
+Back, side, and stomach sleepers and those who have neck pain will likely be satisfied with the OXA Pocket Springs Pillow.
+This pillow supports a variety of sleeping positions while providing the support that many neck and back pain sufferers need.

 You might be concerned that coiled springs inside your pillow would be stiff or uncomfortable.
 However, it’s actually hard to find the individual springs unless you really search around for them within the filling of the pillow.

-Contour pillows offer specialized support for various sleeping positions.
-The UTTU Sandwich Pillow is our top pick for a contour pillow for combination sleepers.
+Contour pillows offer specialized support for various sleeping positions, and the UTTU Sandwich Pillow is our top pick for a contour pillow for combination sleepers.

 This contour pillow is made from the company’s proprietary Dynamic Foam, which stays supportive and comfortable all year.
 Other memory foam products become soft in warmer temperatures and stiffer in cold weather.
 Instead, the UTTU pillow stays consistent in all weather.

 What makes this pillow perfect for combination sleepers is the removable middle layer of foam.
 Just unzip the cover and remove the center piece to lower the height of the pillow.
 Whether you are a side, stomach, or back sleeper, there is a side of this pillow and a height that will give you the right level of loft.